Kristen Stewart And Stella Maxwell Elevate Relationship Goals In Winnipeg Wedding As They Adopt Dog

 “It was all very normal and fun!” the DJ told Page Six.
 “They just danced the night away.
 [Stella] requested Beastie Boys.
 I played it and she was loving it.
 Kristen was very sweet and nice to everyone!”

-Wedding crashing is not the only thing that the actress and the model have been upto this summer.
+Wedding crashing is not the only thing that the actress and the model have been up to this summer.
 The two took their relationship goals to a new level by adopting a dog.
 The puppy has been all over Stella’s Instagram, who takes it to her photo shoots.

 Do you think Kristen and her girlfriend will continue to go strong as fall rolls around?
 Do you think they will crash more weddings together before the season is out?
 Let us know in the comments below!